nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 ### Features

-* [461](https://github.com/nunit/nunit3-vs-adapter/issues/461)  Publish symbols with the adapter for debugging into the adapter and nunit
+* [461](https://github.com/nunit/nunit3-vs-adapter/issues/461)  Publish symbols with the adapter for debugging into the adapter and NUnit

 ### Resolved Issues